potiuk/pre-commit-hooks/README.md

 For Java / Javascript / CSS, set `--comment-style /*| *| */`.
 For HTML files: `--comment-style <!--|  ~|  -->`.

+You can add `--detect-license-in-X-top-lines=<X>` to search for license in top X lines (default 5)

-In case you want to remove the comment headers introduced by the `insert-license` hook, e.g. because you want to change the wording of your `LICENSE.txt` and update the comments in your source files:
+In case you want to remove the comment headers introduced by `insert-license` hook, e.g. because you want to change the wording of your `LICENSE.txt` and update the comments in your source files:

 1. temporarily add the `--remove-header` arg in your `.pre-commit-config.yaml`
 2. run the hook on all your files: `pre-commit run insert-license --all-files`
 3. remove the `--remove-header` arg and update your `LICENSE.txt`
 4. re-run the hook on all your files

+You can add `--fuzzy-match-generates-todo` flag in which case fuzzy matching is done based on Levenshtein distance of set of words in tokenized license text (partial match in two sets is used).
+The license is detected if the ratio is > than `--fuzzy-ratio-cut-off` parameter (default 95) which is percentage of match.
+In case the fuzzy match is found (and no exact matching), appropriate TODO comment is inserted at the beginning of the match found.
+The comment inserted can be overridden by `--fuzzy-match-todo-comment=<COMMENT>` flag.

+License insertion can be skipped altogether if the file contains the 'SKIP LICENSE INSERTION' in the first X top lines.
+This can also be overridden by `--skip-license-insertion-comment=<COMMENT>` flag.

 ## Handy shell functions